 Editors – in – Chief

 Jennifer Landels is the Managing Editor of Pulp Literature.
 She holds a BA in Mediaeval English Literature from UBC and may some day return to her doctorate in Arthurian Romance at University College London.
 She has been a freelance editor since 2003, and co-founded Pulp Literature Press in 2013.
-She is a frequent lecturer, blue penciller, and workshop facilitor at local writing events such as Write Vancouver, the Golden Ears Writers Lobby Nights, The Royal City Literary Arts Society, VCON, and the Creative Ink Festival.
+She is a frequent lecturer, blue penciller, keynote speaker, and workshop facilitator at local writing events such as Write Vancouver, the Golden Ears Writers Lobby Nights, The Royal City Literary Arts Society, VCON, and the Creative Ink Festival.
 She has travelled to France, Germany, the UK, and the US to speak and teach at conferences.
-In addition to her literary activities she also teaches swordplay from horseback at Academie Duello and manages Red Colt Equestrian Farm Co-op.
-Her debut novel, Allaigna’s Song: Overture was an Amazon bestseller, and the sequel Aria is due out in July 2017.
+In addition to her literary activities she also teaches swordplay from horseback at Academie Duello at Cornwall Ridge Equestrian in Langley BC.
+Her debut novel, Allaigna’s Song: Overture was an Amazon bestseller, and the sequel Aria is due out in early 2020.

 Mel is a senior acquisitions editor with Pulp Literature and co-founded Pulp Literature magazine in 2013.
 Mel helps writers develop through structural editing, an online writing tips column for the Pulp Literature homepage, the popular ‘Writing Muse’ twitter feed, and two workbooks, The Writer’s Boon Companion: Thirty Days Toward and Extraordinary Manuscript, and The Writer’s Friend and Confidante.
 Her fiction includes the Hertfordshire Pub Mysteries, the Monument Studio Mysteries, and the Stella Ryman Mysteries, the first volume of which series won a Literary Titan Gold book award and was longlisted for the Leacock Medal.

 Sue is a short story and novel writer who was part of the founding team for Pulp Literature, and one of her stories can be found in every issue.
 Sue has an MA in English Literature, but considers her experience as editor for the magazine to have been worth far more than any diploma.
 She invites (nay, challenges!) other writers to join the party and get their feet wet by volunteering for the magazine.